Skip to main content

 I am a critical sociolinguist, applied linguist and ethnographer, specialising in language and forced migration.
 My research interests are:

-My interdisciplinary research in this area focuses on language in relation to education, humanitarianism, governmentality, international refugee law, and im/mobility infrastructure.
+My interdisciplinary research in this area focuses on language and language learning in institutional settings.
 I investigate the everyday communicative struggles and language learning practices of refugees including unaccompanied children in nongovernmental (NGO) shelters and the role of texts produced by the UNHCR and the European Union in governing refugee children.
+I deal with critical perspectives on language and its role in humanitarian governmentality, international refugee law, and im/mobility infrastructures.

 Currently, I am working on precarity, securitisation and communicative justice and vulnerability in two neighbourhoods of Athens.
 I explore the role of self-organisation and counter-culture in language learning and the linguistic practices of refugees and squatters in intercultural settings in Greece.

-(2) Heritage language learning, identity, conflict and diaspora communities
+2) Heritage language learning and teaching: identity, conflict and diaspora communities

 Questions of how languistic practice, inequality, social and educational injustices shape each other are at the heart of my empirical inquiries.
-I explore global challenges such as migration, refugees, humanitarian emergencies and language education under precarious conditions from a crticial ethnographic perspective.
+I explore global challenges such as migration, refugees, humanitarian emergencies and language education under precarious conditions.
 I am particularly interested in topics such as the ethnographic "self" and visual analysis: the use of video cameras and photography in ethnographic research.

-Based on my ethnographic fieldwork with refugees in Athens (since 2018 and previously on Lesbos island), I am interested in how vulnerability and trauma are assessed in asylum procedures and the impact of these on the everyday lived experiences of refugees.
+Based on my ethnographic fieldwork with refugees initially on Lesvos island later in Athens, I am interested in how vulnerability and trauma are assessed in asylum procedures and the impact of these on the everyday lived experiences of refugees.

 • Sociolinguistics